Policies

 7.12.5.2.3 Anti-Virus – service to detect and block malicious software code contained in network traffic that passes through the Virtual Firewall.

-7.12.5.2.4 IPS - IPS (Intrusion Prevention System) service to detect and block malicious traffic patterns contained in network traffic passing through the Virtual Firewall, designed to exploit system vulnerabilities such as IT intrusion attempts.
+7.12.5.2.4 IPS – Intrusion Prevention System service to detect and block malicious traffic patterns contained in network traffic passing through the Virtual Firewall, designed to exploit system vulnerabilities such as IT intrusion attempts.

 7.12.5.2.5 DoS – denial of service (DoS) prevention service to detect and block traffic patterns, contained in the network traffic that passes through the Virtual Firewall, designed to overload the resources of IT systems.